 First, let’s get to know our so-called skin savior, the pore vacuum.
 At a glance, these handy gadgets might remind you of a handheld exfoliation brush.
 Compact, lightweight, and cylindrical, they wield a cone-shaped suction tip – the magic wand that vows to banish blackheads.

 Switch on your blackhead vacuum and position the cone-shaped tip over your blackhead hotspots.
 As it vacuums away the blockages, you’re likely to experience an oddly satisfying sensation.
 It’s as if you can hear each blackhead going SPLAT against the vacuum’s interior!

 You might notice a small hole after the blackhead extraction, but don’t worry, that’s temporary.

 For these little wizards to work their magic, your pores need to be ready.
 You can prep them by steaming your face with a facial steamer or a simple bowl of hot water and a towel.

 Are Pore Vacuums Effective?

-The Dangers Of Pore Vacuums
+The Risks of Pore Vacuums

-How To Get Rid Of Vacuum Hickeys
+How To Get Rid Of Pore Suction Bruises On Your Face

-As we mentioned, if you’re reading this, then you’re probably one of the unfortunate victims of a pore vacuum’s vicious attack.
+If you’re reading this, then you’re probably one of the unfortunate victims of a pore vacuum’s vicious attack.

 The good news is that there are plenty of remedies that can help you get rid of your vacuum hickey faster or at least reduce its appearance.